Joost987/MONDPMesh/README.md

 Required libraries:
-Numpy, math, itertools, these are all included in base Python Pyfftw, which needs the C FFTW library.
+Numpy, math, itertools, these are all included in base Python.
+Pyfftw, which needs the C FFTW library.
 Its documentation can be found in https://pyfftw.readthedocs.io/en/latest/.